 Married segments restricts availability end-to-end between two points.
 For example you might find MEL-LHR available as a single flight on the QF9, but you cannot book the MEL-DXB or the DXB-LHR as individual sectors on the QF9 (for example for connecting purposes).

 Many airlines use married segment logic including Qantas, Singapore Airlines, Qatar Airways, Emirates and Cathay Pacific.

 Here’s an example of married segments in action.
 One member is currently attempting to book two connecting flights on Cathay Pacific using points.
-They can see the flights if they search for them individually, but due to married segment logic they appear as unavailable if booked together.
+They can find award availability if they search for the flights individually, but due to married segment logic they appear as unavailable if booked together.
 The only way to get around this is to book the flights separately or to add a break of more than 24 hours between flights.

 Cathay is one airline that uses MSC.
 So for example if you wanted to book an award flight from London to Sydney with CX the two sectors LHR-HKG and HKG-SYD would be married.
 You would need to find an Award seat LHR-SYD for it to be valid.